-For proper nouns, the seq2seq baseline model can fail sometimes while the copy model can correctly copy them from source language.
-For instance, the seq2seq baseline model translates ``\begin{CJK}{UTF8}{gbsn}焉\ (Yan)\end{CJK}'' into ``\begin{CJK}{UTF8}{gbsn}刘裕\ (Liu Yu, a more famous figure in the history)\end{CJK}'' because ``\begin{CJK}{UTF8}{gbsn}焉\ (Yan)\end{CJK}'' is relatively low-frequent words in ancient Chinese.
-However, the copy model learns to copy these low frequency proper nouns from source sentences directly.

-Translating dates between ancient and contemporary Chinese calender requires background knowledge of the ancient Chinese Lunar calendar, and involves non-trivial calculation that even native speakers can not translate correctly without training.
-In the example, ``\begin{CJK}{UTF8}{gbsn}辛卯\ (Xinmao Day)\end{CJK}'' is the date presented in ancient form, our model fails to translate it.
-Our model fails to transform between the Gregorian calendar and the ancient Chinese lunar calendar and choose to generate a random date, which is expected because of the difficulty for such problems.
+Translating dates between ancient and contemporary Chinese calendar requires background knowledge of the ancient Chinese lunar calendar, and involves non-trivial calculation that even native speakers cannot translate correctly without training.
+In the example, ``\begin{CJK}{UTF8}{gbsn}辛卯\ (The Xinmao Day)\end{CJK}'' is the date presented in the ancient form, our model fails to translate it.
+Our model fails to transform between the Gregorian calendar and the ancient Chinese lunar calendar and choose to generate a random date, which is expected because of the difficulty of such problems.